morrowmoss-studios/SigilShift/README.md

 ---

 ### 🪷 About
-SigilShift is part of our mission at **MorrowMoss Studios** to create emotionally grounding, beautifully eerie spaces where mechanics and magic collide — and where each small victory feels enchanted.
+SigilShift is part of our mission at **MorrowMoss Studios LTD** to create emotionally grounding, beautifully eerie spaces where mechanics and magic collide — and where each small victory feels enchanted.